 The results (Table 11) indicated a significant difference in the grain yield with the different sawah tillage environments in all the planting years.
 It did record that the highest significant values in the grain yield were obtained in complete sawah adopted tillage environment relative to other tillage environments including the farmers' tillage environment.
-The mean values varied from 2.84 - 4.75 t/ha, 3.28 - 4.72 t/ha and 6.06 - 6.96 t/ha in the 1st, 2nd and 3rd year of planting, respectively (Table 11).
-The result agrees with the submissions of Becker and Johnson, [45]; Ofori et al, [43]; Touré et al, [46] that improved performance of field water management can sustainably increase rice yields.
+The mean values varied from 2.84 - 4.75 t ha-1, 3.28 - 4.72 t ha-1 and 6.06 - 6.96 t ha-1 in the 1st, 2nd and 3rd year of planting, respectively (Table 11).
+The result agrees with the submissions of Becker and Johnson, [46]; Ofori et al, [44]; Touré et al, [47] that improved performance of field water management can sustainably increase rice yields.
 On the other hand, the higher grain yield of 6.06 t/ha recorded in the farmers' field could be attributed to higher level of nutrients management involved and improved variety used in the study.
-This agrees with the findings of Buri et al., [40] who maintained that lowlands constitute one of the largest and appropriate environments suitable for rice cultivation.
+This agrees with the findings of Buri et al., [41] who maintained that lowlands constitute one of the largest and appropriate environments suitable for rice cultivation.
 They further stated that, within these environments, crop is traditionally grown without any structures to control water, minimal use of fertilizers and most often than not local varieties are used.
 Paddy yields are therefore normally low under the traditional system and vary sharply due to yearly variation in total rainfall and its distribution.

-Generally, all the sawah tillage environments significantly increased the grain yield higher than the farmers' growing environment within the three years of study.
+Generally, all the sawah tillage environments significantly increased the grain yield higher than the farmers' growing environment within the three years of study, except in 1st and 3rd year where the partial and farmers' field statistically performed same.

-The results indicated very great significant (p < 0.05) improvements in the yield of rice in the amended plots over the non-amended (control) plots for the three years of planting.
-The results showed the range mean values of the rice as; 1.91 to 4.23 t/ha in the first year, 1.62 to 4.77 t/ha in the second year and 3.76 to 7.47 t/ha in the third year of planting.
+The results indicated highermuch significant (p < 0.05) improvements in the yield of rice in the amended plots over the non-amended (control) plots for the three years of planting.
+The results showed the range mean values of the rice as; 1.91 to 4.23 t ha-1 in the first year, 1.62 to 4.77 t ha-1 in the second year and 3.76 to 7.47 t ha-1 in the third year of planting.
+It was observed that poultry dropping amended plots significantly (p < 0.05) gave higher grain yield value among the amendments including the control.
+This increase in the yield in PD treated plots could be attributed to higher nitrogen percent in the material which might have been translated to the improved tillering, hence, improved yield.

-Achieving high yield in most West African ecology is difficult without soil amendment, as the soils are highly leached, porous and low in essential plant nutrient [6, 47].
+Achieving high yield in most West African ecology is difficult without soil amendment, as the soils are highly leached, porous and low in essential plant nutrient [6, 48].